wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.1.4 =
+* Fixed SQL error in code that checks if IP blockedTime has expired.
+Changed column type to signed.
+* Added detection of malicious injected titles with scripts or meta redirects.
+* Fixed bug introduced in previous release that prevents blocked IP's from being blocked.

 = 3.1.2 =
 * Fixed permanent IP blocking bug which caused permanently blocked IP's to no longer display in the list after some time, even though there were still blocked.
 (Incorrect SQL query)
 * Fixed "Can't get admin ID" on scan starts for both MU and single site installs.